Linaro/website/_pages/downloads.md

 ---
 title: Builds & Downloads
-description: Linaro maintains various development repositories and makes regular releases of many builds including Android, LAVA Test Framework, Key Toolchains and builds for specific member products.
+description: Linaro maintains various development repositories and makes regular releases of builds such as Android, LAVA Test Framework and GNU and LLVM toolchains.
 This page provides links to many of the more popular downloads produced by Linaro’s engineering teams.
 permalink: /downloads/
 keywords:
+  - GNU
+  - LLVM
+  - Windows on Arm
+  - GCC
   - Cortex-A GCC 8.3-2019.03
   - Arm
   - Ledge